 How many students with disabilities receive services?

 The Individuals with Disabilities Education Act (IDEA), enacted in 1975, mandates that children and youth ages 3–21 with disabilities be provided a free and appropriate public school education.
-The percentage of total public school enrollment that represents children served by federally supported special education programs increased from 8.3 percent to 13.8 percent between 1976–77 and 2004–05.
-Much of this overall increase can be attributed to a rise in the percentage of students identified as having specific learning disabilities from 1976–77 (1.8 percent) to 2004–05 (5.7 percent).
-The overall percentage of students being served in programs for those with disabilities was slightly lower in 2017–18 (13.7) than in 2004–05 (13.8 percent).
-However, there were different patterns of change in the percentages of students served with some specific conditions between 2004–05 and 2017–18.
-The percentage of children identified as having other health impairments (limited strength, vitality, or alertness due to chronic or acute health problems such as a heart condition, tuberculosis, rheumatic fever, nephritis, asthma, sickle cell anemia, hemophilia, epilepsy, lead poisoning, leukemia, or diabetes) rose from 1.1 to 2.0 percent of total public school enrollment; the percentage with autism rose from 0.4 to 1.4 percent; and the percentage with developmental delay rose from 0.7 to 0.9 percent.
-The percentage of children with specific learning disabilities declined from 5.7 percent to 4.6 percent of total public school enrollment during this period.
+The overall percentage of students being served by federally supported special education programs was 14.1 percent in 2018–19.
+This was slightly higher than in 2004–05 (13.8 percent), but reflected a 5.8 percentage point increase from 8.3 percent in 1976–77, immediately following the passage of IDEA.
+Much of the growth in the percentage of students served in programs for those with disabilities is attributable to concurrent increases in the percentage of students identified as having specific learning disabilities, from 1.8 percent in 1976–77 to 5.7 percent in 2004–05.
+After 2004–05, the percentage of children identified as having specific learning disabilities declined from 5.7 percent of total public school enrollment to 4.7 percent in 2018–19.
+However, there were different patterns of change in the percentages of students served with some specific conditions between 2004–05 and 2018–19.
+The percentage of children identified as having autism rose from 0.4 to 1.5 percent of total public school enrollment; the percentage identified as having a developmental delay rose from 0.7 to 0.9 percent; and the percentage with other health impairments (limited strength, vitality, or alertness due to chronic or acute health problems such as a heart condition, tuberculosis, rheumatic fever, nephritis, asthma, sickle cell anemia, hemophilia, epilepsy, lead poisoning, leukemia, or diabetes) rose from 1.1 to 2.1 percent.
+In contrast, the percentage identified as having speech or language impairments decreased from 3.0 to 2.7 percent and the percentage with intellectual disabilities decreased from 1.2 to 0.9 percent.

 |Traumatic brain injury||—||—||—||#||0.1||0.1||0.1||0.1||0.1||0.1||0.1||0.1||0.1||0.1||0.1|